Mad-Zoo-Events/solarflare/README.md

 The basic workflow is as follows:
 1. User creates presets in the Control Panel
-2. user triggers action on a preset by ID
+2. User triggers action on a preset by ID
 3. Go service then loads the corresponding information
 4. Go service compiles request and concurrently sends it to all registered Eyecandy instances